webofdata/specification-archived/specification.md

           required: false
           type: "string"
           description: "Repeatable parameter that indicates which datasets should be queried.
 If no values are specified then all datasets are used."
-        - name: "sameas"
-          in: "query"
-          required: false
-          type: "boolean"
-          description: "By default this is false.
-If provided, and if true then the server should attempt to resolve all wod:sameas links (across the specified datasets) of the subject, and any entities in the result set."
         - name: "nextdata"
           in: "query"
           required: false